Dayne2x/Order-Summary-Component/README.md

 ### What I learned

-This is the first ever project I did at FrontEnd Mentor.
-With the use of @media queries I have also achieved optimal responsiveness when viewed on mobile devices.
+This is the third project from FrontEnd Mentor.
+This is the first project that required a special background to be applied to the page as well as "box-shadow" property in addition to active states.

 ### Continued development

-I aim to research and learn more methods for a quicker setup of a basic layout of the webpage.
+In future projects I would like to place more backgrounds in order to practise positioning.